pingcap/docs-cn/ticdc/ticdc-open-protocol.md

 > **Note:**
 >
 > + This feature is still experimental.
 Do **NOT** use it in the production environment.
-> + `BinaryFlag` is meaningful only when the column type is Blob/Text (including Tiny Blob/Tiny Text and Long Blob/Long Text).
-When the upstream column is the Blob type, the `BinaryFlag` value is set to `1`.
-When the upstream column is the Text type, the `BinaryFlag` value is set to `0`.
+> + `BinaryFlag` is meaningful only when the column type is BLOB/TEXT (including TINYBLOB/TINYTEXT and BINARY/CHAR).
+When the upstream column is the BLOB type, the `BinaryFlag` value is set to `1`.
+When the upstream column is the TEXT type, the `BinaryFlag` value is set to `0`.
 > + To replicate a table from the upstream, TiCDC selects a [valid index](/ticdc/ticdc-overview.md#restrictions) as the Handle index.
 The `HandleKeyFlag` value of the Handle index column is set to `1`.